CiscoSE/AMP4E-to-ServiceNOW_Incident/README.md

 ## Motivation

-Working at various companies, ServiceNOW has been the ITSM tool of choice and often times, engineers and managers want some integration between various systems and tools into this platform.
+Working at various companies, ServiceNOW was the ITSM SaaS being used most often, engineers and managers typically want some integration between various systems and tools into this platform.
 So the motivation for this project is to provide an example of what can be accomplished with Cisco's platforms and other platforms.

 ## Before you use
 Before you begin you need to ensure that you have the following: